jistjoalal/youtube-agg/README.md

 - <s>secure/pub-sub</s>
 - <s>schedule scraping</s>
 - <s>deploy to heroku</s>
+- add an icon library
+- google fonts for the title
 - tests
 - style w/ bootstrap
 - some way of adding more channels dynamicaly?